Jiteshiyu/Taskbar/README.md

 ## Technologies Used

-- HTML5: Structure of the application.
+- HTML5: Structure and Content of the application.
 - CSS3: Styling and layout for a clean user interface.
-- JavaScript: Functionality for adding, removing, and marking tasks as completed.
+- JavaScript: Functionality for adding, removing, and marking tasks.

-## Getting Started

-### Prerequisites

-Ensure you have a modern web browser installed (e.g., Chrome, Firefox, Safari).

 ### Installation